camppp/CS540/README.md

 formulas and their intermediate results.

-But I would recomment this class to you, because you can still learn a lot from the class even you did not do well on the exams, especially if you like machine AI.
+But I would recomment this class to you, because you can still learn a lot from the class even you did not do well on the exams, especially if you like AI.